Presidents' Conference Committee (Toronto streetcar): New purchases

 In March 1942, the TTC wanted to order 60 more PCCs.
 However, due to war-time rationing, it received only 15, arriving in January and February 1944.
-These class A4 cars were assigned to the St. Clair Carhouse, and boosted service on existing lines.
-The final 25 air-electric PCCs that the TTC ordered (class A5) arrived in 1945.
-Because of war-time shortages, both class A4 and A5 cars had lower quality components for passenger fixtures, that were replaced after the war.
-The A5 cars permitted the replacement of Peter Witt streetcars on the Dupont streetcar line.
+These class A-4 cars were assigned to the St. Clair Carhouse, and boosted service on existing lines.
+The final 25 air-electric PCCs that the TTC ordered (class A-5) arrived in 1945.
+Because of war-time shortages, both class A-4 and A-5 cars had lower quality components for passenger fixtures, that were replaced after the war.
+The A-5 cars permitted the replacement of Peter Witt streetcars on the Dupont streetcar line.

 The next three PCC orders came after the war, and were for all-electric PCCs.
 The TTC wanted to retire its 195 remaining wooden former TRC cars built between 1911 and 1917.

 The TTC ordered its first 100 all-electric PCC cars in May 1946.
-These A6 cars arrived from December 1947 to the spring of 1948.
+These A-6 cars arrived from December 1947 to the spring of 1948.
 The new cars were assigned to the Bloor and Carlton (today 506 Carlton) routes displacing their air-electric cars to other routes.

-The next order (to become the A7 class) were for 100 multiple-unit PCCs to be assigned to the busy Bloor streetcar line.
-These cars would later be supplemented by second-hand cars from Cleveland (classes A11 and A12) fitted with couplers.
+The next order (to become the A-7 class) were for 100 multiple-unit PCCs to be assigned to the busy Bloor streetcar line.
+These cars would later be supplemented by second-hand cars from Cleveland (classes A-11 and A-12) fitted with couplers.

 The final order the TTC made for new PCC cars was delivered in 1951.
-There were only 50 cars purchased for class A8 because by this time new PCCs were much more expensive to buy.
-The A8 class was the third last order for new PCCs in North America, with only orders from Boston and San Francisco remaining to be completed.
-The arrival of the A8 class provided enough streetcars to retire the last of the wooden, class BB streetcars that the TTC inherited from the Toronto Railway Company in 1921.
+There were only 50 cars purchased for class A-8 because by this time new PCCs were much more expensive to buy.
+The A-8 class was the third last order for new PCCs in North America, with only orders from Boston and San Francisco remaining to be completed.
+The arrival of the A-8 class provided enough streetcars to retire the last of the wooden, class BB streetcars that the TTC inherited from the Toronto Railway Company in 1921.